Hey there, Kimberly from Thoughts and Designs Here.

 How we protect your data

-I’m not storing data on my site apart from login information.
-This is not publicly available, and i have enacted security around my server and WordPress installation.
+I’m not storing data on my site apart from login information so you can access downloads you have purchased.
+Financial information is not stored on this site when you purchase from me, only the login information you have created.
+This is not publicly available, and I have enacted security around my server and WordPress installation.

 What data breach procedures we have in place